SeisComP/seiscomp/doc/base/time-grammar.rst

    scevtls -d localhost --begin '2024-01-01 12:00:00'

-Depending on the module, trailing parameters could be ommitted or not for shortening the arguments but the general rules were initially unclear.
+Depending on the module, trailing parameters could be omitted or not for shortening the arguments but the general rules were initially unclear.

-More flexibilty has been introduced with SeisComP in version 6.4.0 with the new C++ and Python function:
+More flexibility has been introduced with SeisComP in version 6.4.0 with the new C++ and Python function:

 C++: